 Try shooting portraiture or product photography – something you’ve not done before.

 This is just the tip of the iceberg, but imagine taking even one of these to as much of an extreme as you can!
 I recently had an opportunity to shoot from #1 – a higher position than most get to see.
 It was from a helicopter!
-The generous folks over at Rotors of the Rockies agreed to take me up for a few shots of their fleet from a “birds eye view” in exchange for some shots of their fleet to use in their own marketing and promotional work.
+The generous folks over at Rotors of the Rockies agreed to take me up for a few shots in exchange for some shots of their fleet to use in their own marketing and promotional work.
 It took a great deal of planning, scheduling and coordination to get all the logistics together, but in the end, the venture was totally worth the experience.
 I learned quite a bit, and a full-length journal article is likely going to be out shortly after the first of the year.

 Shoot the Fast Glass